AntiPwr/AntiPwr.github.io/root/poems/Dissonance II.md

 the bear, the song nobody sings you.
 I am an introspective glare, the maim, a puppetmaster, masking every truth.
-I am he who dare claim the dragon’s lair.
+I am he who dare claim the dragon's lair.
 My name?
-Ego’s lack of shame,
+Ego's lack of shame,
-Title, Truthsayer.
+title, Truthsayer.
-So, Ill stay busy,
+So, I'll stay busy,
 obsessed with more.
 As in the end,
 I'll be the player